edeliciouso/HCI-intro-section-with-dropdown-navigation/README.md

 ### Continued development

-I want to get used to using media queries and to learn more on how to maximise CSS to its full potential, as well as continuing on to learn JavaScript.
+I want to get used to using media queries and to learn more on how to maximise CSS to its full potential, as well as continuing on to learn JavaScript as I don't understand how to use it, which is why it isn't finished.

 ### Useful resources